(ORIGINALLY PUBLISHED IN MARCH 2015)

 Think Burt Bachrach and Hal David.
 Duke Ellington and Billy Strayhorn.
 Richard Rodgers and Oscar Hammerstein.
 Jerry Garcia and Robert Hunter.

-The Great American Songbook is, for my money, the paragon of American musical culture, but how Garcia and Hunter fit into it is not immediately apparent even if they are being inducted into the Songwriters Hall of Fame later this year.
-(Other new inductees include Toby Keith, Cyndi Lauper, Linda Perry, Bobby Braddock and Willie Dixon.)
+The Great American Songbook is, for my money, the paragon of American musical culture, but how Garcia and Hunter fit into it is not immediately apparent.

-Garcia and Hunter are naturals for the Songwriters Hall of Fame not because they collaborated on a lot of stuff, but because that stuff is uniformly good and some of it is undeniably great.
+Garcia and Hunter not only collaborated on a lot of stuff, but that stuff is uniformly good and some of it is undeniably great.
 Their songs mine rich veins of Americana -- Appalachian folklore, New Orleans mythos, Memphis blues and Wild West balladry, as well as some biblical narrative, dollops of generational angst and celebrations of the Sixties counterculture from which the Dead evolved, but only very rarely anything overtly political.

 Their songs have been covered by artists ranging from Suzanne Vega to Los Lobos to Burning Spear to Jesse McReynolds to Bob Dylan, in whose hands they sometimes shine even brighter and seem even more appropriate to the times years after they were written.

 Wake up to find out that you are the eyes of the world,

 the heart has its beaches, its homeland and thoughts of its own.

 Wake now, discover that you are the song that the mornin' brings,

 But the heart has its seasons, its evenin's and songs of its own.